 Early in the mornings, blenders can help the fussy young ones to get something healthy that their palate approves of, effectively reducing workload of adults, and thereby stress, as well.
 Blenders are also versatile enough for doing short grinding chores such as making some pastes, purees, or batter that may be required in small quantities.
 Since blenders come equipped with smaller motors, they do not consume as much power as standard food processors.
 To top it all, blenders are considerably cheaper than any good quality food processor.
 Based on these advantages, it does seem that the blender wins this food processor vs. blender battle hands down.

-Why do you Prefer a Food Processor?
+Why do you Prefer a Food Processor over blender?

 However, there are many things that a blender cannot do.
 For example, blender will not help with kneading chore when you are making pizza.
 Nor will it mince meat for you.
 You may need some vegetables chopped for soups or other preparation, or you may have to chop large quantities of such vegetables because of your large family or group of friends.
 You may also want to make those frozen desserts that your family loves and crush ice or frozen strawberries for it.
 While most blender manufacturers do say that their machines can crush ice, not all of these appliances do a good job of it.
 Most food processors do a splendid job of such crushing of ice and frozen fruits.
 These, however, have a problem in creating a homogenous end product.
 Food processors are ideal for grinding hard nuts, beans, etc. Blenders cannot be used for these functions.